 Fifty years ago BADC determined the need for a conservation organization to address local environmental concerns, and Citizens for Conservation was started.

-Through the generosity and vision of the Barrington Area Community Foundation (BACF) board, BADC is proud to partner again for the fifth year in coordinating participation in the world-renowned Global Leadership Summit.
+Through the generosity and vision of the Barrington Area Community Foundation (BACF) board, BADC is proud to partner again for the eighth year in coordinating participation in the world-renowned Global Leadership Summit.

-During August 2021, BADC hosted a gathering of more than 100 not-for-profit leaders from throughout our community, in an exclusive viewing event at the Barrington White House.
+During August 2023, BADC hosted a gathering of more than 75 not-for-profit leaders from throughout our community, in an exclusive viewing event at the Barrington’s White House.
+The annual seminar is followed by Quarterly Refresher sessions throughout each year.

 Kelsch, who was active in many community service organizations – including BADC – was instrumental in lobbying for and spearheading efforts to bring together the Village of Barrington, the Barrington Park District, and the Barrington 220 school district in this collaborative initiative to reclaim and renew this waterway.